Georgian Court University: School

 The Sisters of Mercy founded Mount Saint Mary College as a liberal arts school for women in 1908, in North Plainfield, New Jersey.
-In 1924, the sisters purchased Georgian Court estate and moved the college there, renaming it Georgian Court College.
+In 1924, the sisters purchased the Georgian Court estate and moved the college there, renaming it Georgian Court College.

 For more than a century, from 1908 to 2015, the institution was headed by Sisters of Mercy.
 The Sisters of Mercy organization continues to sponsor Georgian Court through the Conference for Mercy Higher Education.

 The full transition to a coeducational institution, admitting both women and men into all academic programs, became complete at the outset of the Fall 2013 semester.

 Georgian Court is the only Catholic college or university located in Central or South New Jersey.
 Most of its enrollment is drawn from these areas.

 In 2004, university status was granted by the New Jersey Commission on Higher Education; the name was changed to Georgian Court University.

 Administration and faculty

 The first eight presidents (1908–2015) of the school were all Sisters of Mercy.
 The first male academic dean was appointed in 1967.

-In 2015, Joseph R. Marbach, Ph.D., became the first permanent lay president — and the first male — to take the helm of Georgian Court University.
+In 2015, Joseph R. Marbach became the first male and first permanent lay president.
+On February 6, 2025, Eugene J. Cornacchia became the University's interim president following Dr. Marbach's retirement.